High Availability PostgreSQL

 This process takes a few seconds, after which the standby instance becomes the new primary (now hosted at the same URL as the original primary).
 When the degraded instance becomes healthy again, it becomes the new standby.

-Your standby instance always uses the same instance type as your primary instance and is billed accordingly.
+Your standby instance always has the same instance type and storage as your primary instance and is billed accordingly.

 Prerequisites